tpoisot/DataSharingPaper/DataSharing-MS.md

 metadata, will help fight this effect.
 Overall, by making data easier to access, understand, and re-use, we will decrease the flow of funding going into data gathering, and thus decrease the financial pressure on labs.

+Assuming that the increase of data sharing will result in more recognition of the work involved in data collection and curation (which we detail later), data sharing can also be a way of valorizing "negative" results.
+Because the likelihood of a paper being published depends on the significance of the results it reports, the publication bias in favour of positive results is well documented across all scientific fields, and results in the accumulation of statistical bias over time [@Scargle2000].
+By dissociating the data from the paper, and recognizing data as a form of scientific production, it is possible to encourage the publication of "negative" results.
+This will allow (i) to produce research output even though the analysis is not conclusive (thus providing at least some return on investment), and (ii) to improve the planning of future experiments, because pre-existing data reporting both positive and negative outcomes will be available, thus allowing to make more informed decisions.

 # Which benefits it will bring us